Reading time: 5 min.

 2. You’re stressed

-Telogen effluvium affects transplanted hair as well as non-transplanted hair.
+Telogen effluvium affects both transplanted hair as well as non-transplanted existing hair.
 So if you’ve been going through a tough time, this may be the cause of your late-onset hair loss.
 Fortunately, this is a temporary condition — after a few months, any stress-related hair loss should start to regrow.

 3. You have another hair loss condition

 Alopecia areata has a very characteristic appearance, as shown in the photos below.
-This type of hair loss is unrelated to your hair transplant — so you should head to a trichologist or your GP for advice.
+This type of hair loss is unrelated to your hair transplant, so you should head to a trichologist or your GP for advice.

 4. You have temporary hair loss

-If you’ve only just started using Minoxidil or Finasteride to manage your ongoing hair loss, you may see some temporary shedding.
+If you’ve only just started using Minoxidil or Finasteride to manage your ongoing hair loss, you may see some temporary hair shedding.
 Find out more:

-Temporary shedding is a common side effect of these treatments, and will stop after a couple of weeks of use.
+Temporary shedding is a common side effect of these treatments and will stop after a couple of weeks of use.

 5. Your hair is damaged